 - Has met the grade point and completion standards, the student shall be returned to good standing.

-- Has not met the grade point and/or completion standards but has met the conditions specified in the student’s academic plan, the student will retain his/her financial aid under a probationary status for a subsequent evaluation period.
+- Has not met the grade point and/or completion standards but has met the conditions specified in the student’s academic plan, the student will retain his/her financial aid eligibility.

 - Has not met the grade point and completion standards and has also not met the terms and conditions specified in his/her academic plan, the student shall be re-suspended immediately upon completion of the evaluation.